 Every blogger, especially beginners, are always wondering how to increase blog traffic.
-The following post works to provide you with some actionable tips that will help you to increase traffic to your blog.
+This post provides actionable tips to help you get more traffic to your blog.
 So without further ado, let’s dive right in!

 Blogging is good when it’s good.